Free Exchange points out that the tight-money policy of Paul Volcker in the early 1980s:

 did not succeed by changing people’s expectations of inflation.
 It succeeded by crushing demand.
 As unemployment moved up the Phillips Curve, inflation plummeted.
 Only then did inflation expectations stabilize at a lower level....
 The lesson of the Volcker disinflation is that changing expectations depends crucially on delivering on the target.
 Naming an inflation or money supply target is helpful, but insufficient unless the central bank demonstrates it is willing and able to achieve it.

-That statement reminded me of this post from Worthwhile Canadian Initiative:
+this post from Worthwhile Canadian Initiative:

 Thesis.
 We teach the monetary policy transmission mechanism like this: the central bank pulls a lever, and that lever pulls other levers, which eventually move the target variable in the direction the central bank wants to move.